The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 - The country’s ability to access the capital markets for new debt issuance.

-- The probability of debt being restructured, resulting in holders suffering losses through voluntary or mandatory debt forgiveness.
+- The probability of financing being restructured, resulting in holders suffering losses through voluntary or mandatory financing forgiveness.

-Loss allowances for ECL are presented in the consolidated statement of financial position as follows:
+Loss allowances for ECLs are presented in the consolidated statement of financial position as follows:

 - financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets;